D2 Promise Scholarship Program

 What schools are included?

-Harrison High School, Sierra High School, James Irwin Charter High School, Atlas High School, and Vanguard High School.
+Harrison High School, Sierra High School, James Irwin Charter High School, Aspire Online Academy, Atlas High School, Vanguard High School, and Career Readiness Academy.

 Are there GPA requirements?